 A unique carved bowl by potter, Bryan Pulliam.
 Glazed in a Ben Owen Pottery proprietary wood-fired glaze, Copper Penny.
 Wood ash was applied to the surface of this bowl to create a unique blend of golden brown colors as well as a metallic effect.
 Beautiful, unique, handmade.
-Measuring 9.5”dia. x 3.25”h.
+Measuring 9.5” diagonal diameter x 3.25”h.

 Please Note: What appear to be white spots on the surface are reflections from photo lighting.

 Bryan Pulliam (b.
 1969) ventured into a career in pottery-making and created Bryan Pulliam Pottery after years of admiring and collecting Seagrove, NC pottery.
 Bryan was especially drawn to early works from Ben Owen, Sr. Between 2005 and 2008, Bryan formalized his studies in the professional craft of clay by attending classes at the Rockingham Community College and gaining an apprenticeship with Sally Hayes and Noah Carlton.
 Bryan learned the basic techniques of wheel-throwing joined with an artistic approach to form and design.
 Concentrating his studies on production firing in the electric and gas kilns, Bryan gained essential knowledge that would increase his own pottery-making endeavors.